-SPS national PGD templates can be implemented by organisations to improve consistency and reduce duplication of effort.
+SPS national templates can be implemented by organisations to improve consistency and reduce duplication of effort.

 Why implement